Dentist Seattle, WA

 There will be bleeding, and the patient will have gauze and cotton in their mouth when they leave our office.
 The patient will need to only have soft and cold foods for the next 24 hours.
 Hot and spicy foods can irritate the extraction area and disrupt the healing process.
 The patient cannot rinse their mouth or brush the extraction area for the first 24 hours.
 The fatigue and moderate pain associated with the extraction should subside within 24 to 48 hours, with all pain gone within 1 to 2 weeks.

 Summit Dental Care can support you through this entire process.
-To book a check-up now, contact our office at 206-292-9980.
+To book an appointment for a tooth extraction in Seattle, contact our office at 206-292-9980